Vegan Hungarian goulash is the perfect mid-week meal that the whole family will love.

 Equipment

-- Large sauté pan or non-stick saucepan.
+- Large sauté pan, skillet or non-stick saucepan.

 - small bowl for soaking TVP chunks